🔄

 When combined, these glass elements frame the door, making a standard entrance feel much larger and more elegant.
 They create a cohesive, unified look that draws the eye and adds a touch of sophistication.
 This design is a fantastic way to make your front entrance a true focal point.

-How It Differs from a Standard Front Door
+How Is It Different from a Standard Front Door?

 A standard front door is just that—a single slab of material in a frame.
 While functional, it can sometimes leave an entryway feeling dark and closed off.
 An entry system with sidelights and a transom completely changes that dynamic.
 The primary difference is the integration of glass, which dramatically increases the amount of natural light entering your home.